 Article 10: Data Governance

-Training, validation, and testing data must be subject to data governance practices addressing: the design choices underlying data collection; the origin and collection processes; preprocessing operations (annotation, labelling, cleaning, enrichment); assumptions made about what the data represents; assessment of availability and suitability; examination for biases likely to affect health, safety, or fundamental rights; and identification of data gaps.
+Training, validation, and testing data must be subject to data governance practices addressing: the design choices underlying data collection; the origin and collection processes; preprocessing operations (annotation, labeling, cleaning, enrichment); assumptions made about what the data represents; assessment of availability and suitability; examination for biases likely to affect health, safety, or fundamental rights; and identification of data gaps.
 Article 10(3) requires that data be relevant, sufficiently representative, and as free as possible from errors in view of the intended purpose.

 Article 11 and Annex IV: Technical Documentation